 Cash reserves are monies that you need to show a mortgage lender that you have leftover after settlement for emergency and for cash cushion.
 This convinces the lender you have some reserves after settlement in case of any issues when transitioning into a new mortgage loan.
 Obviously underwriting guidelines can change based on loan type and circumstances, and sometimes the rule makers simply change the rules.
 So it is always important to ask a lender what the rules are when you are getting a mortgage and for your specific scenario.
 Below are general guidelines for cash reserves.

-For Fannie Mae and Freddie Mac loans, which are rules for Conventional Conforming loans, reserve requirements vary based on credit score and loan-to-value (LTV), along with property type.
+For Fannie Mae and Freddie Mac loans, which are the rules for Conventional Conforming loans, reserve requirements vary based on credit score and loan-to-value (LTV) along with property type.
 They can range from as little as zero months of your mortgage payment to as much as 12 months, depending on the scenario and amount of equity in the home.
 And the mortgage payment should be defined as the total payment including property taxes, homeowners insurance, any mortgage insurance, any homeowners association fees, etc.

 The automated underwriting decision will determine the needed reserves.

 Borrower(s) must have 2 months of the mortgage payment for the new loan in reserves.
 In addition, Borrower(s) must have an additional 2 months mortgage payment in reserves for each other financed primary residence, second home and/or 1-4 unit Investment property in which the Borrower(s) have an ownership interest OR on which the Borrower is obligated.

 Investment property (subject property):